Yoast/wordpress-seo/readme.txt

 	* Fixed: `wpseo_replacements` filter was being run before all replacements were known.
 	* Fixed: `%%pt_single%%` and `%%pt_plural%%` didn't work in preview mode.
 	* Fixed: `%%page_total%%` would sometimes be one short.
+	* Fixed: `%%term404%%` would sometimes be empty while the pagename causing the 404 is known.

 * Enhancements
 	* New `wpseo_register_extra_replacements` action hook which lets plugin/theme builders add new `%%...%%` replacement variables - including relevant help texts -.